chan1031/chan1031/README.md

   In the "Basic and Applications of AI" course, I covered an introduction to the Transformer architecture and its implementation in code.

 ## 🔬 Research Interest
-I can enjoy anything about AI, CS
-- Saftey AI
+- Agentic AI
-- Adversarial Attack
-- Safety Benchmark
-- AI Kill-Switch
+- TruthWorthy AI
+-
 ---

 ## 🎓 Publication